Modern Landscape Design: Creative Ideas & Inspiration

 Succulent Walls and Raised Planters

-Use vertical elements to add visual interest and layered texture.
+Where a level meets a wall, use vertical elements to add visual interest and layered texture.

 Modern Landscape Design: FAQs